-Students who have recently arrived in Australia may be eligible for classes in English as a Second Language (ESL).
+Students who have recently arrived in Australia may be eligible for classes in English as an Additional Language (EAL).

-The majority of schools in Victoria teach one or more languages other than English.
+The majority of schools in Victoria teach one or more languages in addition to English.
 Also, some schools offer dedicated bilingual programs where students are taught some regular classes in a foreign language.

 Parents of Grade six students complete enrolment forms for the secondary school of their choice early in the year.

 For more information on secondary school enrolment, visit the Department of Education and Training website.

 Students attend school Monday to Friday - usually from 9.00am to 3.00pm.

 All Victorian schools, whether public or private, receive government funding.
 Public secondary schools are free to attend.
 However, you are usually asked to pay a voluntary school levy per student per year.
 You will also need to pay for uniforms, some books and extra-curricular subjects.